 - The NZTA has provided you with more detailed information on forecasts against activity classes, breakdowns of activities, definitions, and activity class components.
-The NZTA's paper is attached to this briefing.

-- This briefing summarises the activity class descriptions and funding ranges in the draft GPS 2024 and identifies any potential issues with these, along with case studies and options.
-The Ministry of Transport has recommended updates to activity class descriptions and/or ranges for four activity classes:

-- Public Transport Infrastructure

-- Public Transport Services

-- Walking and Cycling

-Investment Management.

-- Minor changes to other activity classes are also noted.
-The suggested changes outlined in this briefing align with the advice we provided on potential changes to the GPS 2024 - which covered potential changes to activity classes and updates across other chapters in the draft GPS (OC240403 refers). - Officials from the Ministry of Transport and the NZTA will discuss this paper with you on 2 May 2024.
+The NZTA's paper is attached to this briefing. - This briefing summarises the activity class descriptions and funding ranges in the draft GPS 2024 and identifies any potential issues with these, along with case studies and options.
+The Ministry of Transport has recommended updates to activity class descriptions and/or ranges for four activity classes: - Public Transport Infrastructure - Public Transport Services - Walking and Cycling - Investment Management. - Minor changes to other activity classes are also noted.
+The suggested changes outlined in this briefing align with the advice we provided on potential changes to the GPS 2024 which covered potential changes to activity classes and updates across other chapters in the draft GPS (OC240403 refers). - Officials from the Ministry of Transport and the NZTA will discuss this paper with you on 2 May 2024.

-• The timeline to publish the GPS 2024 by the end of June 2024 has also been updated.
+The timeline to publish the GPS 2024 by the end of June 2024 has also been updated.
 This timeline proposes running departmental and Ministerial/coalition partner consultation concurrently to allow time to consider the changes to activity classes outlined in this paper.

-- 1 note the information from the NZTA on forecasts, definitions and breakdowns of activities within each activity class (Annex 2). - 2 note the summary of the activity class ranges and descriptions in the draft GPS 2024 and the potential options for changes (Annex 1). - 3 agree to your preferred options as set out in Annex 1. - 4 note the updated timeline to finalise the GPS 2024 by the end of June 2024.
+- note the information from the NZTA on forecasts, definitions and breakdowns of activities within each activity class (Annex 2). - 2 note the summary of the activity class ranges and descriptions in the draft GPS 2024 and the potential options for changes (Annex 1). - 3 agree to your preferred options as set out in Annex 1.